gcgarner/IOTstack/docs/Containers/NextCloud.md

 At runtime, the `nextcloud` container references `nextcloud_db:3306`.
 Docker resolves `nextcloud_db` to 172.19.0.2 so the traffic traverses the 172.19/16 internal bridged network and arrives at the `nextcloud_db` container.

-The `nextcloud` container *could* reach the `mariadb` container via `mariadb:3306` but there's no ambiguity because Docker resolves `mariadb` to 172.18.0.2, which is a different subnet and an entirely different internal bridged network.
+The `nextcloud` container *could* reach the `mariadb` container via `mariadb:3306`.
+There's no ambiguity because Docker resolves `mariadb` to 172.18.0.2, which is a different subnet and an entirely different internal bridged network.

-Moreover, even if the `iotstack_nextcloud` network were to be removed with all containers joining the `iotstack_default` network, there would still be no ambiguity because each container operates as a separate logical computer. `nextcloud_db:3306` and `mariadb:3306` are the equivalent of two physically different computers, each listening on port 3306.
+> There would still be no ambiguity even if all containers attached to the `iotstack_default` network because each container name still resolves to a distinct IP address.

-In terms of **external** ports, only `mariadb` exposes port 3306 so an external process trying to reach 192.168.203.60:3306 will be port-forwarded to the `mariadb` container.
-If it was necessary for an external process to reach the `nextcloud_db` container, a port mapping using a different and non-conflicting external port would have to be added to the `nextcloud_db` service definition.
+In terms of **external** ports, only `mariadb` exposes port 3306.
+Any external process trying to reach 192.168.203.60:3306 will always be port-forwarded to the `mariadb` container.
+The `iotstack_nextcloud` is declared "internal" which means it is unreachable from beyond the Raspberry Pi.
+Any port-mappings associated with that network are ignored.